Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction: Experiments

-\textbf{Ablation Study. } GPs have a general nature: as the number of observed variables increases, the prediction uncertainty gradually decreases.
-We consider the number of observed frames to be the most important factor (hyperparameter) that affects the accuracy and uncertainty of the prediction.
-To prove this, we fix a single frame and gradually increase the remaining (observed) frames from 2 to 9 (single observed view disables to infer $\boldsymbol{\lambda}_{\mathcal{Q}}$).
-The view representations of the predicted frame and gradually increased observed frames construct GPs together.
-We execute the GP prediction and plot different metrics about the predicted scene as a function of observed views.
-Figure \ref{fig:curve} describes the different curves w.r.t. observed views.
-We find the proposed model gradually reduces the uncertainty and improves the accuracy.
-It tends to be stable until observed views achieve 5.
+\textbf{Ablation Study.} GPs have a generic nature: As the number of observed variables increases, the prediction uncertainty gradually decreases.
+We assume the number of observed frames (hyperparameter) to be the most important factor that affects the accuracy and uncertainty of the prediction.
+To verify the assumption, we fix a single frame and gradually increase the number of observed frames from 2 to 9.
+The viewpoint representations of both the predicted frame and the observed frames are used to construct GPs together.
+We execute the GP prediction and plot the performance curves in ARI-O, MSE, and IoU in terms of the number of observed views in Figure \ref{fig:curve}.
+One can see that the proposed model gradually reduces the uncertainty and improves the performance as the number of observed views increases, and tends to be stable after the number of observed views achieves 5.

+\textbf{Video Generation.} As we model the viewpoint latent variables with GPs, we can generate videos from the GPs along the timeline.
+Figure \ref{fig:video_prop}(b) and (c) plot two example videos with 10 frames generated based on CLEVR-SIMPLE and SHOP-SIMPLE.
+One can find that the 10 frames obviously rotate clockwise around the center, reflecting the captured correlations between viewpoints; meanwhile, the generated objects and backgrounds have no irregular shapes.